filipe1309/algoexpert-ts-solutions/README.md

 9. Verify the solution hints
 10. Compare my solution with the solution hints
 11. Try to improve my solution or create a new one based on the solution hints
-12. Repeat steps 4 to 10 until I'm satisfied with the solution
+12. Repeat steps 4 to 10 until I'm satisfied with the solution, but not item 8
 13. Watch the solution video
 14. Implement the solution from the video if it's different from mine
+15. Commit the solution from the video

 ## :rocket: Challenge List